research-clipart-593533-iation-terms-Vector-illustration--Stock-Vector.jpg

 1. Educational qualifications

-• A recognised Bachelor (with Honours) in Psychology or Statistics
+• A recognised Bachelor (with Honours) in Psychology, Statistics, Data Science, or Implementation and Evaluation Science

 • Experience with online survey administration platforms (e.g., Qualtrics, FormSG) will be an advantage

-• Experience with facilitation of focus group discussion will be an advantage
+• Experience with facilitation of focus group discussion & thematic analysis will be an advantage

 3. Other qualities

-• Strong interest in community research for vulnerable populations
+• Strong interest in community research for vulnerable & disadvantaged populations

 • Strong administration, planning, time-management, interpersonal and organisational skills